DomMedicine/DomMedicine/README.md

 - 👋 Hi.
-My name is Dominik Nowakowski.
-Currently I am a lecturer at the Medical University of Bialystok.
-I graduated in mathematics in the specialty of data analysis.
+My name is Dominik